DevilEars/beer-brewers/README.md

 **Customer experience**
 Ordered via Email.
-Slow to respond but its understandable as they have lots of enquiries email info@thehomebrewshop.co.za and get a pricelist.
+Slow to respond but its understandable as they have lots of enquiries.
+Email info@thehomebrewshop.co.za and get a pricelist.

 **Additional comments**
 They make there own Extract kits.
 So they have stock.